Colm3na/kusama-validator-resource-center/README.md

 ### Address creation

 The older the address is, the more trustable it might be.
+The best value (older address) between the validator stash address and its parent identity address will be used for rating this metric.

 How it's rated?